 After a transaction has been successfully authorised, you must capture it for the payment to be settled.
 You can opt for automatic capture (contact Support Team) or make the

 /capture request manually.
 In addition, you can partially capture or refund the payment.
-For more information, refer to Process payments.
+For more information, refer to Split payments.

 After an account holder successfully passes required KYC checks, you can initiate a payout to this account holder.